Two-dimensional chromatography: History

-Modern two-dimensional chromatographic techniques are based on the results of the early developments of Paper chromatography and Thin-layer chromatography which involved liquid mobile phases and solid stationary phases.
-These techniques would later generate modern Gas chromatography and Liquid chromatography analysis.
-Different combinations of one dimensional GC and LC produced the analytical chromatographic technique that is known as two-dimensional chromatography.
+Modern two-dimensional chromatographic techniques are based on the results of the early developments of paper chromatography and thin-layer chromatography (TLC) which involved liquid mobile phases and solid stationary phases.
+These techniques would later generate modern gas chromatography (GC) and liquid chromatography (LC) analysis.
+Different combinations of one-dimensional GC and LC produced the analytical chromatographic technique that is known as two-dimensional chromatography.

 The earliest form of 2D-chromatography came in the form of a multi-step TLC separation in which a thin sheet of cellulose is used first with one solvent in one direction, then, after the paper has been dried, another solvent is run in a direction at right angles to the first.
-This methodology first appeared in the literature with a 1944 publication by A. J. P. Martin and coworkers detailing an efficient method for separating amino acids- "...but the two-dimensional chromatogram is especially convenient, in that it shows at a glance information that can be gained otherwise only as the result of numerous experiments" (Biochem J., 1944, 38, 224).
+This methodology first appeared in the literature with a 1944 publication by A. J. P. Martin and coworkers detailing an efficient method for separating amino acids – "...but the two-dimensional chromatogram is especially convenient, in that it shows at a glance information that can be gained otherwise only as the result of numerous experiments" (Biochem J., 1944, 38, 224).